yehancha/ml-playground/backend/src/models/README.md

 # Model Architecture

-This directory contains the model architecture for the LLM Playground backend.
 The system is designed to allow multiple model implementations that can be automatically discovered and used at runtime.

 ## Overview

 The model architecture consists of the following components:

 - **BaseModel**: An abstract base class that defines the interface all models must implement
-- **Model Implementations**: Concrete model classes that extend BaseModel, stored in the implementations directory
+- **Model Implementations**: Sample concrete model classes that extend BaseModel, stored in the implementations directory
 - **ModelManager**: A factory/manager class that handles automatic model discovery and instantiation
-- **Configuration**: Optional environment variables to filter available models

 ## Directory Structure

 ```
-models/
-├── README.md                     # This documentation
+models                     # All the deployed models
-├── baseModel.js                  # Abstract base class for all models
+├── baseModel.js           # Abstract model.
+All the models extend from this
-├── modelManager.js               # Factory/manager for model instances
-└── implementations/              # Directory containing all model implementations
-    ├── echoModel.js              # Simple echo model implementation
+├── implementations
-    ├── advancedModel.js          # Advanced model with conversation state
+│   ├── advancedModel.js   # Sample simple model in single file
-    └── complex/                  # Example of a directory-based complex model
+│   ├── complexModel       # Sample complex model with its own directory
-        ├── index.js              # Main model implementation file
+│   │   ├── index.js
+│   │   └── utils.js
+│   ├── ...
-        └── utils.js              # Supporting utilities for the model
+└── modelManager.js        # Handles model discovery at startup
 ```

 ## How It Works